Cell Ranger7.1 (latest), printed on 02/07/2023

 For example, running cellranger on a human sample with a human and mouse reference will likely result in an alert indicating low read alignment quality:

-These WARN alerts are not indicative of a lost sequencing run, and re-running cellranger with the proper human reference would likely not return this alert.
+These WARNING alerts are not indicative of a lost sequencing run, and re-running cellranger with the proper human reference would likely not return this alert.

 Poorly constructed libraries typically display more severe ERROR alerts.
 For example, a low-quality library may result in the following alerts: